ibrahimchahine/gnss-raw-mesurments/README.md

 ## Overview

 This assignment focuses on the basic principles of Global Navigation Satellite System (GNSS).
-You will implement a naive positioning algorithm based on the Root Mean Square (RMS) of selected (i.e., weighted) pseudo-ranges.
+WE implemented a naive positioning algorithm based on the Root Mean Square (RMS) of selected (i.e., weighted) pseudo-ranges.

 ## Objectives